Solve/Next

 02 · Run

-Deliver inside your organisation.
+Deliver inside your organization.

 The Activator runs the Blitz—framing the challenge boldly enough, engineering the Get Out, holding the Let Go discipline through generation, driving the team to Make Stuff the same day, designing the small bets, moving fast enough that the cycle outpaces the commitment.
 All six practices, applied against the live challenge the Activator owns.